 Do your best to get outside, if you’re training for a spring marathon chances are you’ll be running through cold and snowy weather.
 And if you’ve got a fall marathon on the docket then warm summer temps will be the norm.
 Whatever the conditions, try to get outside even though weather conditions can slow you down, mastering the mental challenge of adverse circumstances you cannot control can better prepare you for race day.
 You never know what race day will bring.

 Getting to the track during your training cycle is essential to rounding out your marathon training.
 Repeats of 800m are a good place to start, but don’t be afraid to go shorter or longer.
 Getting faster at 200s and 400m repeats means your 800m repeats will become faster.
 And 1000m, 1600m (mile) and 2000m repeats can be equally beneficial.
 Try to incorporate interval training once a week.
 Everyone loves a classic Yasso workout (repeats of 800m with 400m recovery), but try mixing up 1K and 2K intervals.
 For example, try a few miles to warm up, 2x1k with 400m jog recovery, 1x2K with 400m recovery, 2x1K with 400m recovery cool down for a few miles.

 Your form won’t improve while your running, but it can improve and become more efficient when you practice drills.
 Form drills such as high knees, butt kicks and toe taps will help improve efficiency and turn over.
 Skipping and bounding drills can also be a huge help to your overall running form.
 Another trick is to run with a metronome set to a higher cadence of 175 beats per min or 180 beats per minute, these are optimal cadences for running.
 Click HERE for drill ideas.

 10. Mental training.

-Are you running a spring marathon?
-What do you think will be the key to a standout performance in the spring?
+Are you training for a marathon?
+What do you think will be the key to a standout performance?

 I love connecting with readers!
 You can find me here: